inventree/InvenTree/docs/docs/develop/contributing.md

 - One major feature per branch / pull request
 - Feature pull requests are merged back *into* the master branch
-- Features *may* also be merged into a release candidate branch

 ### Stable Branch